JOIN CITIZEN CIDER FOR THE 3rd ANNUAL OLMSTED APPLE PROJECT

-The diverse apple varieties that distinguish greater Burlington are ready to harvest – so grab your friends and some buckets and get picking.
-Bring your crop to Citizen Cider and together we’ll make our second round of the esteemed Olmstead Apple Project Cider.
+Take time to pick the diverse apple varieties that distinguish the greater Burlington area.
+These apples are ready to harvest – so grab your friends and some buckets and get picking.
+Bring your crop to Citizen Cider and together we’ll make our third round of the esteemed Olmsted Apple Project Cider.

 Any local apples will do, as long as they are: